Song (Far from the big town)

 Themes and images in this text:

-Autumn Bees and honey Blue Buildings and architecture Clover Covers and covering Doves and pigeons The earth Eternity Fields and meadows Friends Frost and ice Fruit Gardens Germination, shoots and sprouting Gold Grass Green Hearths and fireplaces Hearts Heaven, the sky Hills and mountains Joy Laments, elegies and mourning Lap, womb (Schoß) Leaves and foliage Light Lime trees (Lindenbaum) Mirrors and reflections Mother Nature Near and far Night and the moon Noise and silence North and south Pouring, scattering and strewing Rest Rims and edges Roofs Rooms Seeds Shade and shadows Sheep and lambs Shepherds Sleep Smells Spring (season) Snow Springs, sources and fountains Storms The sun Surface of the water Sweetness Towns Trees (general) Valleys Waking up Weddings Wind Wine and vines Winter Woods – groves and clumps of trees (Hain) Woods – large woods and forests (Wald) Wreaths and garlands
+Autumn Bees and honey Blue Buildings and architecture Clover Doves and pigeons The earth Eternity Fields and meadows Friends Frost and ice Fruit Gardens Germination, shoots and sprouting Gold Grass Green Hearths and fireplaces Hearts Heaven, the sky Hills and mountains Joy Laments, elegies and mourning Lap, womb (Schoß) Leaves and foliage Light Lime trees (Lindenbaum) Mirrors and reflections Mother Nature Near and far Night and the moon Noise and silence North and south Pouring, scattering and strewing Rest Rims and edges Roofs Rooms Seeds Shade and shadows Sheep and lambs Shepherds Sleep Smells Spring (season) Snow Springs, sources and fountains Storms The sun Surface of the water Sweetness Towns Trees (general) Valleys Waking up Weddings Wind Wine and vines Winter Woods – groves and clumps of trees (Hain) Woods – large woods and forests (Wald) Wreaths and garlands

 Der Sommerabend (The Summer Evening) is the second of Carolina Pichler’s Idyllen (= Pastoral poems).
 It is a dialogue between two women, Lyda and Seline, who become quite competetive in their assertions about their commitment to the values of a simple, rural life.
 The text ends as Lyda introduces this eight stanza poem with the following words: